hollybossart/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a first year PhD student at Carnegie Mellon University in the departments of Statistics and Data Science, and Public Policy.
+I'm a second year joint PhD student in the department of Statistics and Data Science, and the Heinz Public Policy school.
+I'm currently working with Dr. Zachary Branson and Dr. Edward H. Kennedy on a project using nonparametric causal inference tools to study incarceration's impact on depressive symptoms.
+At Boise State University, I received a HERC fellowship to work under Dr. Jaechoul Lee in the Department of Mathematics on equivalent sample size calibration for long memory time series data.